Skip to content

 Lazy & Async Command Loading

-Gunshi supports lazy loading of commands and asynchronous execution, which can significantly improve the performance and responsiveness of your CLI applications, especially when dealing with many commands or resource-intensive operations.
+Gunshi supports lazy loading of command runners and asynchronous execution, which can significantly improve the startup performance and responsiveness of your CLI applications, especially when dealing with many commands or resource-intensive operations.

 Why Use Lazy Loading?